hendrikboom3/rackettown/README.md

 matcher.rkt prints some invented potential murder reports.

-gen.txt prints out some quests.
+gen.txt prints out some one-sentence quests.

 None of this code is stable, and will almost certainly change incompatibly.
-If you use any of it, make and use your own copy; otherwise things will likely break.
+If you use any of it, make and use your own copy; otherwise things will likely break when I update this put from under you.

+All of this README (and a lot of the comments in the code) is written in a personal style.
+That's just the way I tend to work, writing what I'm trying to do informally long before I implement anything.
+My code is sometimes saturated with comments explaining what I'm trying to do rather than what I'm doing.

+I'm not embarrassed anout making mistakes (or typos) either.
+I know that the road to success is paved with mistakes.
+Let me know if you find anything wrong or stupid or that could be improved.

 # About door.rkt